 The Decelerative Leadership Manifesto: How Hyper-Growth Startups Cure Systemic Burnout

-In hyper-growth startups, “move fast and break things” often results in breaking people.
-This article introduces Decelerative Leadership—a framework that deliberately introduces strategic friction, structured pauses, and cognitive offloading into high-velocity environments.
-By transitioning from continuous urgency to intentional pacing, organizations can eliminate systemic burnout, preserve institutional knowledge, and unlock higher sustainable velocity.
+In the relentless pursuit of hyper-growth, the mantra "move fast and break things" can tragically lead to breaking people.
+This article introduces Decelerative Leadership, a strategic framework designed to infuse high-velocity environments with deliberate friction, structured pauses, and cognitive offloading.
+By shifting from a perpetual state of urgency to intentional pacing, organizations can dismantle systemic burnout, safeguard invaluable institutional knowledge, and ultimately unlock higher, sustainable velocity.

 Table of Contents